Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Introduction

 We begin with designing ODE networks analogous to the residual networks.
 Our ODE network is a natural extension of the Residual Network: when we solve the ODE system by the explicit (forward) Euler method, the two types of networks can be made equivalent.
 Nevertheless, to ensure the output of our networks to be less sensitive to perturbations in input, we further require our ODE networks to be stable by design.
 It has been well known in the dynamical system theory \cite{Cal:Des} that input-output stability is an important property for a system to be insensitive (and even robust) to input noise and perturbations.
 We rigorously show that the resulting networks are stable in the Lyapunov sense, provided that the two weight matrices in each ODE block are skew-symmetric to each other up to an arbitrarily small damping and the activation function is strictly monotonically increasing.
 The design works for both convolutional and fully-connected neural networks.

 Our stability analysis naturally leads to a new formulation of network architecture which has several appealing properties; in particular, it inherits all the benefits of Neural ODE such as parameter- and memory-efficiency, adaptive computation, etc., and the algorithm achieves comparable robustness on a range of benchmarks as the state-of-the-art adversarial training methods.
-To understand possible reasons behind this surprisingly good result, we further explore the possible mechanism underlying such an adversarial robustness.
+To understand possible reasons behind this surprisingly good result, we further explore possible mechanisms and disclose the obfuscated gradients caused by adaptive step sizes of numerical ODE solvers.

 The main contribution and discovery in this report can be summarized as follows.